thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

 ### Ingress Authentication

-Create an authentication file containing the e-mail and password of the Ingress Player that will be responsible for iitcbot.
+Create an authentication file containing the e-mail and password of the Ingress Player that will be responsible for IITCbot.
 Please note that while IITCbot might now be considered loosely acceptable per private discussions with Niantic employees, it is a headless browser and you may get caught in an intel-ban for scraping data.

-In order to not violate the ToS (multiple accounts), we strongly reccomend that you use your actual Ingress account and not create a special account just for iitcbot.
+In order to not violate the ToS (multiple accounts), we strongly reccomend that you use your actual Ingress account and not create a special account just for IITCbot.

 The first line should be the e-mail address of your Ingress account, the second should be your password, in plain text.
 Two factor authentication is not supported.
-This file should be read-protected from all other users, ideally, you might consider running iitcbot under a different uid from the Hangouts.
+This file should be read-protected from all other users, ideally, you might consider running IITCbot under a different uid from the Hangouts.

-You may specify the location of the autentication file with `--auth-file=path-to-file`
+You may specify the location of the autentication file with `--auth-file=path-to-file` in the `iitcbot` shell script.

-### Hangoutsbot Sink SSL Certificate
+### Hangupsbot Sink SSL Certificate

-Create a OpenSSL .pem, that contains both the public and private keys for this server (iitcbot will connect to localhost to return data to hangoutsbot).
+Create a OpenSSL .pem, that contains both the public and private keys for this server (IITCbot will connect to localhost to return data to Hangupsbot).

 You may generate a self-signed key with:

     openssl req -new -x509 -days 365 -nodes -keyout localhost.pem -out localhost.pem

-Enable the iitc plugin in your Hangoutsbot configuration.
+Enable the iitc plugin in your Hangupsbot configuration.

-Enable the generic sink in your Hangoutsbot config.json configuration and add
+Enable the generic sink in your Hangupsbot config.json configuration and add

     "jsonrpc": [
       {
-	"certfile": "/home/hangoutsbot/.config/hangupsbot/localhost.pem",
+	"certfile": "/home/myusername/.config/hangupsbot/localhost.pem",
 	"module": "sinks.generic.SimpleMessagePoster",
 	"name": "localhost",
 	"port": 9002
       }
     ],

+### iitcbot shell script options

+The `iitcbot` shell script invokes IITCbot with a number of options.
+Feel free to copy and modify the shell script to match your enviornment.

+Command line options that may be passed to the `iitcbot` script or added to the script are in the front comments of iitc.js

-### Managing IITCbot
+### Managing IITCbot from Hangupsbot

-Optionally add a section to 'config.json' to override the default commands used to initiate start, stop, restart, or status requests to the iitcbot.
+Optionally add a section to 'config.json' to override the default commands used to initiate start, stop, restart, or status requests to the IITCbot.

 By default, a sudo / systemd environment assumed if nothing is added: